 One must acknowledge, the Normandy Invasion has caught up to us, at least the 75th Anniversary.
-It should hit the news worldwide big time.
+It really hit the news worldwide big time.

-Some Tuesdays ago, July 10, 2018 none of the major news networks here in the United States said a peep on what happened 75 years ago, namely the invasion of Sicily, known as Operation Husky.
+Some Tuesdays ago, July 10, 2018 none of the major news networks here in the United States said a peep on what happened three quarter of a century ago, namely the invasion of Sicily, known as Operation Husky.
 The author was watching them all, but nada.
 Seven Allied divisions were involved; initially 80,000 men and about 600 tanks.
 Awaiting them were 230,000 Italian troops and 30,000 German soldiers.
 Germany still had a powerful air force of about 800 aircraft, but they were scattered all over Sicily, Sardinia and Italy.

 Overseas, the Germans were basically fighting a war on 2 fronts.
 When the invasion of Sicily got hot, Hitler was forced to redeploy armored units out of the Russian Front.
 His major offensive at Kursk quickly curtailed after a week and it meant his strength on the Eastern Front was reduced.